everypinio/hardpy/docs/examples/dialog_box.md

     type=hardpy.dialog_box.DialogBoxWidgetType.NUMERIC_INPUT,
     info={"text": "Enter the number"},
 )
-info = hardpy.dialog_box.DialogBoxData(
+dbx = hardpy.dialog_box.DialogBoxData(
     dialog_text="Enter the number 123 and press the Confirm button", title_bar="Example of entering a number",
     widget=widget,
 )
 ```
 **User Output:**
-A dialog box with the title "Example of entering a number", the text "Enter the number 123 and press the Confirm button", number input field and "Confirm" button.
+A dialog box with the title "Example of entering a number", the text "Enter the number 123 and
+press the Confirm button", number input field and "Confirm" button.
 The user needs to enter "123" and press the "Confirm" button.